Markarfljót: Discharges

+Risk

+There is evidence of at least 10 jokulhlaups down the Markarfljot in the past 7000 years.
+Prehistoric jökulhlaup discharges have been much higher than recently and completely covered the Markarfljótsaurar outwash plain which means the total river basin of about 830 km2 with a population of over 1000 is at risk from a jökulhlaup of over 180000 km3/s in size.
+The tsunami wave hitting the Vestmannaeyjar Islands from such an event has been estimated to be 2–3 m in height and not to cause significant damage off the coast.

+Infrastructure

 The first bridge over the river was opened in 1934 near Litli Dímon [ˈlɪhtla ˈtiːˌmɔːn].
 It is 242 meters long and was at the time the longest bridge in Iceland.
 A second bridge was built in 1978 at Emstrur [ˈɛmstrʏr̥].
 A third bridge was opened in 1992 a few kilometers south of the first bridge.